rackerlabs/rs-heat-docs/bootstrapping-software-config.rst

 Brief summary
 =============

-In the _Generic Software Config_ tutorial, we learned how to use Heat's generic software configuration mechanism to treat the configuration of compute instances the same way we treat any other resource in your template.
+In the :doc:`generic_software_config`, we learned how to use Heat's generic software configuration mechanism to treat the configuration of compute instances the same way we treat any other resource in your template.
 This lesson will go into more detail about bootstrapping a pristine image for use with software config as well as show how we can